jxkimathi/C-Files/README.md

 * [MathFunctions.c](./MathFunctions.c) : A program that explains and shows the use of the math header file.
 * [MemoryAddresses.c](./MemoryAddresses.c) : A program that shows how to work with memory addresses.
 * [NestedLoops.c](./NestedLoops.c) : A program that shows the use of nested loops.
+* [NestedStructs.c](./NestedStructs.c) : A program that explains the use of nested structures.
 * [PointerArithmetic.c](./PointerArithmetic.c) : A program that deals with pointer arithmetic.
 * [Pointers.c](./Pointers.c) : A program that shows how to work with pointers.
 * [PointingtoFunctions.c](./PointingtoFunctions.c) : A program that explains pointers to functions.